 At big-brand stores, employees routinely water hundreds of plants, often without awareness of the best methods for long-term plant health.
 Hence, plant turnovers are also more common and quick in large stores.
 Oftentimes it’s also difficult to find genuine plant care recommendations if you are a beginner.

 As you begin or continue your backyard farming journey, adding new plant additions is an activity that is bound to happen often.
 Whether you choose to shop small or big, it’s important to note that the success of your plant will always begin with a great quality find.
 We hope you found this quick and informative blog by us helpful as you continue your backyard farming journey.
-Have questions or comments regarding anything mentioned in this blog post?
+Have questions or comments about starting your garden?
 Please feel free to email us at firstname.lastname@example.org or give us a call at 877-741-2667.